2026 Speakers Bureau Library

 Embracing Native Plants in your Garden

-Synopsis: Ready to increase your landscape’s biodiversity and grow more Natives in your garden while supporting our birds and native pollinators?
+Ready to support our birds and native pollinators and increase your landscape’s biodiversity?
 Curious which native plants might work best in your garden?
-Attendees will learn basic design principles to incorporate our vast array of PNW natives into their new, existing, or small spaces.
-Gardening with native plants can be beautiful and beneficial.
+Discover basic design principles to incorporate our vast array of PNW natives into your space, no matter the size.

 Cultivate Joy: Growing a cut flower garden

-Synopsis: Imagine growing and harvesting your own beautiful bouquets to enjoy indoors and share with others!
-This program covers the foundations of a successful cut flower garden including how to select, grow and harvest flowers that thrive in our PNW summers and do well in the vase.
+Do you dream of growing and harvesting your own beautiful bouquets to enjoy indoors and share with others?
+Learn the basics of a successful cut flower garden, including how to select, grow, and harvest flowers that thrive in our PNW summers and do well in a vase.

 Right Plant, Right Place